 What’s the Best Yarn Type for Beginners?

 If you’re a beginner, start out with easy knitting patterns and use the exact yarn that is recommended by the designer.
 Once you’ve tried a few patterns, you can begin substituting yarns to find out how different fiber types feel to knit with.
+If you’re interested in learning more, popular knitting classes often include lessons on yarn types and tools.

 Find out exactly what yarn weight categories mean and how to use a weight conversion chart to convert from one standard to another.